-Library staff members are available to assist students in person and via phone, email, chat, or online reference (Ask the Library) during service desk hours Librarians provide instruction and support for the location, evaluation, and effective use of needed information through classroom and online instruction sessions, online tutorials, and one-on-one consultations.
+Library staff members are available to assist students in person and via phone, email, chat, or online reference (Ask the Library) during service desk hours.
+Help via online chat is available 24/7 through a partnership with a global cooperative of librarians.
+Librarians provide instruction and support for the location, evaluation, and effective use of needed information through classroom and online instruction sessions, online tutorials, and one-on-one consultations.

 The library provides access to over 10,000 books and 35,000 journals that are mostly available online 24/7 through the library website.
-Requests for items not held by the library can be made through interlibrary loan (ILL) and are usually fulfilled within a few days for articles or a few weeks for books.
+Requests for items not held by the library can be made through interlibrary loan (ILL) and are usually fulfilled within 1-2 days for articles or a 7-10 days for books.